omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 ```
 There are many great ways that Knative could do this, you may refer to this [documentation](https://knative.dev/docs/serving/samples/blue-green-deployment/) for more detailed explanation on how to use it.

-7. Once we have `service.yml` ready, now we can deploy our route using `kubectl apply --filename service.yaml`.
+7. Once we have `service.yml` ready, we can deploy our route using `kubectl apply --filename service.yaml`.

 8. To access our application, we run this command `kubectl get ksvc -n default` which should give us the URLs for our deployed applications in `default` namespace.
 It will give something like this:
 ```